Updated on December 13, 2021. Medical content reviewed by Dr. Shatha Atiya.

 - Must be diagnosed with one or more of the qualifying conditions for a medical card in Hawaii.

-- Certified by a licensed physician or Advance Practice Registered Nurse (APRN) in Hawaii.
+- Certified by a licensed physician or Advanced Practice Registered Nurse (APRN) in Hawaii.

 - Valid Hawaii ID, Driver’s License, or Passport Book.